 In year one, Fellows participate in regular workshops led by SEG and they partner with an existing community organization.
 In year two, Fellows participate in the SEG Community CoGenerator Lab (provisional name).
 In year three, Fellows have the option to (1) continue participating in the Community CoGenerator, (2) complete a substantial project with an SEG-supported social venture, or (3) develop and launch a venture, writing a sustainability plan, and securing funding as needed.
 Fellows participate in the Swearer Center Community Corps cohort, attending trainings and community engagement opportunities.

 We are currently not accepting applications to the Social Innovation Fellowship.
-Please check back for updates on the next application cycle.
+Please check back for updates on the next application cycle in early spring.